Macintosh Quadra: Models

 The first computers bearing the Macintosh Quadra name were the Quadra 700 and Quadra 900, both introduced in 1991 with a central processing unit (CPU) speed of 25 MHz.
-The 700 was a compact model using the same case dimensions as the Macintosh IIci, with a Processor Direct Slot (PDS) expansion slot, while the latter was a newly designed tower case with five NuBus expansion slots and one PDS slot.
-The 900 was replaced in 1992 with the Quadra 950, with a CPU speed of 33 MHz.
-The line was joined by a number of "800-series" machines in a new minitower case design, starting with the Quadra 800, and the "600-series" pizza box desktop cases with the Quadra 610.
+The 700 featured identical case dimensions as the Macintosh IIci but vertically oriented as a mini-tower, with a Processor Direct Slot (PDS) expansion slot, while the latter was a newly designed full-tower case with five NuBus expansion slots and one PDS slot.
+The 900 was replaced in 1992 with the very similar Quadra 950, with a faster CPU speed of 33 MHz and improved graphics support.

+The Quadra 800 was added in February 1993.
+It was positioned below the flagship Quadra 950 and succeeded the Quadra 700 (which was discontinued shortly after the Quadra 800's announcement).
+Debuting at half the price of the Quadra 950, the Quadra 800 featured the same Motorola 68040 33 MHz processor as the 950 but its additional interleaved RAM running at 70 ns, as well as an enhanced video system and SCSI bus, enabled it to outperform the 950.
+The Quadra 800's mid-tower case had four drive bays, giving it more expansion options than the Quadra 700's mini-tower, while having a form factor still considerably shorter than the Quadra 900/950's full tower.

-In 1993, the Quadra 840AV and 660AV were introduced at 40 MHz and 25 MHz respectively.
+In July 1993, the Quadra 840AV and 660AV (originally branded as Centris 660AV) were introduced at 40 MHz and 25 MHz respectively.
 They included an AT&T 3210 Digital signal processor and S-Video and composite video input/output ports, as well as CD-quality microphone and audio output ports.
 The AV models also introduced PlainTalk, consisting of the text-to-speech software MacinTalk Pro and speech control (although not dictation).
-However all of these features were poorly supported in software and a DSP was not installed in later AV Macs, which were based on the more powerful PowerPC 601 - a CPU powerful enough to handle the coprocessor's duties on its own.
+However, all of these features were poorly supported in software and a DSP was not installed in later AV Macs, which were based on the more powerful PowerPC 601 - a CPU powerful enough to handle the coprocessor's duties on its own.